smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ## Setup

-Before running this file, **please view and run the [cleaning script](https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/documentation/code-red-data-cleaning.Rmd)** for this project.
+Before running this file, **please view and run the [cleaning script](https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/documentation/code-red-data-cleaning.md)** for this project.
 As well as outputting necessary cleaned data for the following ananlysis, that document also includes the following items necessary to understand this analysis:

 * definitions
 * information about the source data
-* methodology
+* cleaning methodology
 * software tools